 After closing, all feedback from the consultation period is reviewed and compiled in a consultation report.

-Visit our publications section for closed consultation reports.
+Visit our publications section for closed consultation reports from before April 2020.

 2 Listing of Aberdeen multi-storey flats

 We asked for your views on our proposal that eight multi-storey blocks of flats in Aberdeen city centre become listed buildings.
 Dating from the 1950s to the 1970s, they include:

 - Virginia Court

 - Thistle Court